Gordon999/Pi-MP3_Player/README.md

 - Bluetooth audio now supported.
 Note limitations no pause, no gapless and limited wheel.

 - Playlists can be generated using a word in the track names.
-Enter a word in the .m3u box and click 'DEL .m3u', this will make a m3u with all tracks with that word in the title, and switch to it.
-If you enter a word which matches an existing m3u it will DELETE the m3u ! (as before).
+Enter a word in the .m3u box and click 'Search to .m3u', this will make a m3u with all tracks with that word in the title, and switch to it.

+- to DELETE a .m3u enter the name in the .m3u field and click DEL .m3u.
+  If you don't have a keyboard then choose the P-List, then set the Vol to 0, (click button between < Vol and Vol >),  and then click DEL .m3u.

 - gpio_enable added to allow the external gpio switches to be disabled if using a HyperPixel4 display, as it upsets the colours.
 Should automatically detect HyperPixel4 LCD